 If your roof shingles are falling off for no apparent reason, you can call whoever installed them for you and ask them to redo the job.
 You might have a warranty with them, or they might want to protect their reputation by making you satisfied with their work.

 Your roofer can also perform an inspection to discover if there are causes of the problem which were unnoticed before.
-There might be a structural issue, which they can take into account when redoing the work.
+For example, there might be a structural issue, which they will consider when redoing the work.

 If your warranty period is expired, any high-quality roofer can still give you a free inspection to discover what the problem is and then write you an estimate for repairs.